Rsaz88/Webpack_NLP-Project/README.md

 ## Note :
-In order to run the app you need to have your API Key retrived from Meaning Cloud Website after you create your account or login
-Feel free to contact me on LinkedIn if you faced any problem : https://www.linkedin.com/in/raghad-saeed/
+In order to run the app you need to have your API Key retrived from Meaning Cloud Website : https://www.meaningcloud.com/developer/create-account after you create your account or login you will have your own key to use it in .env file Feel free to contact me on LinkedIn if you faced any problem : https://www.linkedin.com/in/raghad-saeed/